MatMath/bowerToWebpack_transition/README.md

-# AngularJS Phone Catalog Tutorial Application
+# Training on Webpack 4 for upgrading old projects.

 ## Overview
-Training on this small application to move it from Bower & Angular1 to Webpact4 before I do the same in the massive work project.
+Training on this small application to move it from Bower & Angular1 to npm & Webpack4 before I do the same in the massive work project.

 ## Step took:
 - Take a Really Deep Breath...